 Will My Good Posture Last After I Take the Brace Off?

-You have to retrain your back and shoulder muscles to know what proper posture feels like and then maintain that posture for some time so that it becomes second nature.
-Your good posture should last after frequent uses over a few weeks.
-If you notice that your posture starts slipping again, you can always repeat the regimen for a shorter period of time as needed.
+You have to retrain your back and shoulder muscles to know what good, proper posture feels like, and then maintain this for an extended time so that it becomes second nature.
+Your good posture should last after frequent use over a few weeks.
+If you notice that you are starting to slip again, you can always repeat the regimen as needed.

-You should see a doctor as soon as you start having back pain and before beginning any kind of treatment.
-Although posture correctors are safe for most people, you will want to rule out any rarer but more serious causes of back pain.
-Some people may also need to change prescription pain medications after correcting their posture, and any medication change should be done under a doctor’s supervision.
+You should see a doctor as soon as you start having back pains – before initiating treatment.
+Although a posture trainer and other similar devices are safe for most people, you will want to rule out other causes.
+Some people may also need to change their pain medications after starting their therapy or regimen, and any medication change should be medically reviewed by a doctor.

 Are Posture Correctors Comfortable?

-It may feel uncomfortable to wear a posture corrector at firs, but wearing it should never be painful.
+It may feel uncomfortable to wear one at first, but wearing posture correctors should never be painful.
 If you feel pain, adjust the straps and make sure you are following all of the manufacturer’s instructions.
 If you still feel pain after that, talk to your doctor.
 Wearing your posture corrector should also become less uncomfortable as time passes because the correct posture becomes more familiar.

-Some posture correctors, including the FY Posture Adjustable Back Straightener include armpit pads to help prevent chaffing that sometimes occurs when posture correctors are worn with certain types of clothes.
+Some posture corrector devices, including the FY Posture Adjustable Back Straightener, offered on Amazon, come with armpit pads to help prevent chafing, which can sometimes occur when posture correctors are worn with certain types of clothes.

 Can I Use My Posture Corrector While Exercising or Sleeping?

-You can probably engage in light exercise like walking while wearing a posture corrector, especially if you only exercise for a short time.
-On the other hand, a posture corrector may inhibit more intense or longer lasting exercise.
-You should also make sure you never swim or engage in activities like climbing where your safety is heavily dependent on having a wide range of arm motion.
+You can probably engage in a light exercise like walking while wearing a posture corrector, especially if you only exercise for a short time.
+On the other hand, wearing them may inhibit more intense or longer-lasting exercise.
+You should also make sure never to swim or engage in activities like climbing where your safety is heavily dependent on having a wide range of arm motion.

 Wearing a posture corrector while sleeping is not generally advisable.
-Most people feel some discomfort as their back muscles are realigned, so this may make it difficult to fall asleep or cause you to fall asleep in a weird position that does more harm than good.
+Most people feel some discomfort, so this may make it difficult to fall asleep or cause you to fall asleep in weird positions that do more harm than good.

-Posture correctors can not only do wonders for chronic back pain, but they can help improve overall physiological and psychological well-being.
-Our favorite is the FY Posture Adjustable Back Straightener because it is effective, lightweight, and adjustable.
+Posture correctors can do wonders for chronic back pain, and they can help improve overall physiological and psychological well-being.
+Our favorite posture corrector is the FY Posture Adjustable Back Straightener (available on Amazon) because it is effective, lightweight, and adjustable.
 It also includes a money-back guarantee for your peace of mind!
-When combined with other posture-improving habits, this brace can save you hundreds if not thousands on pain medications, missed work opportunities, and treatment or surgery.
+When combined with other posture-improving habits, this product can save you hundreds if not thousands on pain medications, missed work opportunities, and treatment or surgery.
 Give a loved one who needs it today!